21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Licensing & commercial rights5%Commercial usage terms, AI-edited disclosure, content authenticity (C2PA)

-Each tool received a category score of 0–10, then a weighted composite rounded to one decimal.
+Each tool received a category score of 0 to 10, then a weighted composite rounded to one decimal.

 What We Excluded and Why

-We excluded tools that are primarily AI image generators (Midjourney, DALL·E, Stable Diffusion) — for those, see our best AI video generators roundup.
+We excluded tools that are primarily AI image generators (Midjourney, DALL-E, Stable Diffusion).
 We also excluded tools with consistently poor output quality in our tests, tools no longer actively maintained, and tools that lack a publicly accessible plan for US users.

 Disclosure

 AI photo editing features, pricing, and model versions change frequently.
-Everything in this guide reflects publicly available information as of March 2026.
+Everything in this guide reflects publicly available information verified as of July 17, 2026.
 We have no affiliate arrangements with any vendor listed that influence our scores.
-If a vendor later updates its product, scores may shift — check vendor pages for the latest details.
+If a vendor later updates its product, scores may shift, so check vendor pages for the latest details.

 Test Results: Before/After Case Studies